 If it seems like your dog has suddenly gone deaf, first of all, rule out a loss of hearing which is more common in an older dog.
 In the case of canine dementia, the dog will fail to process your command and do what you ask of him.
 If you call his name, he may be quite confused as his memory fails.

-Symptom #4: Having no appetite is a sign your dog has dementia
+Symptom #4: Having a reduced appetite is a sign your dog has dementia

 An older dog suffering from dementia might just lose all interest in food in general.
 Of course, senior dogs may decrease their appetite as they get older.
 It’s advisable to keep a check on their portions and what they do actually consume.